-Students enrolled in Instrumental Music are required to pay a fee if hiring a school instrument.
-All students pay a fee which goes to photocopying / purchase of ensemble music and part of the fee contributes to maintenance of school instruments.
+A limited number of school instruments are available for loan, and students hiring a school instrument are required to pay a rental fee.
+All students also pay a fee to cover photocopying, ensemble music purchases, and instrument maintenance.
 These fees do not cover any private tuition.